About the bins

 Seasonal compost bin events

-Compost bins are for sale at the Hennepin County Drop-off Facility in Brooklyn Park, located at 8100 Jefferson Hwy, Brooklyn Park.
+Compost bins are for sale at the Hennepin County Drop-off Facilities:

-Brooklyn Park facility is open with limited operations and new safety procedures
+Note: the facilities are open with limited operations and new safety procedures.

-- Payment: credit card only (Visa, Discover, Mastercard).
-For safety, we're temporarily not accepting cash or checks.
+- For safety, we're temporarily not accepting cash or checks.

 - Kits are about 3' x 3' x 1'.
 Assembled bins are 3’ x 3’ x 3’.

-- If you need help loading it, please bring along a member from your household.
+- Brooklyn Park: Residents are responsible for loading the bin into their own vehicle.
+If you need help loading it, please bring along a member from your household.

 Our policy is not to offer refunds for compost bins.
 However, if you have a question concerning your payment or wish to inquire about a potential refund, please call 612-348-3777.